bognikol/aflonstack/README.md

 All other HTML elements are modeled as classes inheriting aflon.Element overriding the tag name of HTML node and optionally extending its functionality.
 Classes Div, Span, P, H1, H2, H3, H4, H5, H6, Image all represent appropriate HTML elements.
 Apart from these classes, Aflon also exposes basic input types.
 These types inherit abstract class aflon.Input which in turn inherits aflon.Element.
 Basic input classes in Aflon are TextBox, PassBox, TextArea, Button, CheckBox, RadioButton and SelectBox.
 All of these classes represent unique HTML elements (view documentation for exact details).
 Developers can easily create their own classes.

-All descendants of aflon.Element contains methods, some of which are setters and getters.
+Aflon components contain methods, of which some are setters and getters.
 Setters and getters are always functions; Aflon does not use ECMAScript properties.
-Setters in general start with 'set' word, and getters with 'get' word. **Every setter by convention returns instance which it configures.** This convention is important because it allows compact configuration of an object in code.
-This pattern is known as *chaining*.
+Setters in general start with 'set' word, and getters with 'get' word. **Every setter by convention returns ```this```.** This convention is important because it allows compact configuration of an object in code.
+This pattern is known as [chaining](https://en.wikipedia.org/wiki/Method_chaining).
 (Developers should stick with this convention when implementing their own types extended from aflon.Element.)
 For example, if we want to create div element witch has text "Hello world", has id "root", and reacts on click event we can write something like this:

 ```
 	new Div()